 Despite operating challenges in the current environment, or perhaps because of them, 2021 was a big year for restaurant acquisitions.
 M&A activity was one of the biggest restaurant industry news stories of the year.
-Duff & Phelps, a financial services firm that tracks restaurant M&A activity, found that there were a record-high 381 deals in the 12-month period that ended Sept.
-30, 2021 and predicted a busy 2022.
-This past year has seen many big acquisition stories, with the $1 billion dollar acquisition of Firehouse Subs by Restaurant Business International being the largest.
+Duff & Phelps, a financial services firm that tracks restaurant M&A activity, found that there were a record-high 381 deals in the 12 months that ended Sept.
+30, 2021, and predicted a busy 2022.
+This past year has seen many big acquisition stories, with the 1 billion dollar acquisition of Firehouse Subs by Restaurant Business International being the largest.
 Other notable restaurant M&A transactions include:

 - Jack In the Box’s $575 million acquisition of Del Taco